iot-salzburg/gpu-jupyter/README.md

     `JUPYTER_TOKEN: ${JUPYTER_TOKEN}`

     Please note that environment variables might not be accessable for all docker-compose versions.
-Consider to use a `env_file` in docker-compose or a hard-coded token.
+Consider to setting `JUPYTER_TOKEN` in a separate `.env`-file and using `env_file` in docker-compose or a hard-coded token.

 The static token can be requested using `docker exec`:
 ```bash